linrongbin16/fzfx.nvim/README.md

 This will help fzfx.nvim avoid the shell command issue.

+> Personally I recommend never use any whitespaces in any file path in any operating system (Windows, macOS, Linux).
+> It will affect many softwares including this plugin ;).

 ## Credit

 - [fzf.vim](https://github.com/junegunn/fzf.vim): Things you can do with [fzf](https://github.com/junegunn/fzf) and Vim.